-As the metals are later exposed to water and oxygen, the process of rust begins to form on the material.
+As the metals are later exposed to water and oxygen, rust begins forming on the material.
 Rust is often visible in a reddish-brown color when left in the open but becomes green if the metal is submerged in water.
-This is as the metal reacts with the chloride that is underwater, causing the shift in colors.
+The metal reacts with the underwater chloride, causing the color shift.

 Rusted metal also poses a rough surface when touched, unlike the smooth sheen you’ll often see in newer metals.

-If you’re keen to prevent metal from rusting, you may opt to protect it with a variety of protecting agents.
-Aluminum oxide – for example, helps prevent the metals from rusting easily, and this is what creates the aluminum material we know today.
-Protective agents like Vaseline or nail varnish also works well in helping to prevent rust from metals.
+If you’re keen to prevent metal from rusting, you may opt to protect it with various protection agents.
+Aluminum oxide – for example, helps prevent the metals from rusting quickly, creating the aluminum material we know today.
+Protective agents like Vaseline or nail varnish also work well in helping to prevent rust from metals.

 How to Restore Rusted Metal for Recycling

-Now that you know how rust forms in metal, you may want to know how you can recycle the rusted metals you have.
+Now that you know how rust forms in metal, you may want to see how you can recycle your rusted metals.
 The best way to do this is by contacting a trusted recycler around your area, as they can advise you on your next steps to recycling your rusted metals.

-Do note, however, that not all recyclers accept rusted metals while others may give you a much lower price to purchase and recycle your rusted metals.
-This is as the metals must be restored before they can be recycled, and some recyclers may find this process to be a hassle.
+However, not all recyclers accept rusted metals, while others may give you a much lower price to purchase and recycle your rusted metals.
+This is because the metals must be restored before they can be recycled, and some recyclers may find this process a hassle.

-The recycling process of rusted metals may also require what recyclers call purification – a process that includes adding a variety of elements to bond with the oxygen in the metal.
-This purification also removes dirt, dried paint, or ink that has previously been used on the metal.
+The recycling process of rusted metals may also require what recyclers call purification, which includes adding various elements to bond with the oxygen in the metal.
+This purification removes dirt, dried paint, or ink previously used on the metal.

-However, you can remove any light rust that is present from home.
+However, you can remove any light rust that is present at home.
 Here are some easy ways to help you remove the rust before you send them for recycling: